How to Remove Fake Google Reviews

 You don’t have to review your alerts every day, but schedule a small block of time once a week to review the alerts and stay on top of what people are saying about your business.

-3. Start Asking For Reviews
+3. Start Asking Every Customer For a Review

 Having a solid review strategy in place is a great way to combat a fake review.
 Receiving consistent reviews builds up your review numbers, and provides a more complete picture of how your company truly operates.